KOBB-FM

 KOBB-FM (93.7 MHz) is a radio station licensed to serve Bozeman, Montana, United States.
-The station's licensee is held by Desert Mountain Broadcasting Licenses, LLC.
+The station's license is held by Desert Mountain Broadcasting Licenses LLC.

-The offices and all the studios are located southwest of Bozeman at "Radio Ranch", 5445 Johnson Road.
 KOBB-FM shares a transmitter site with KBOZ (AM) and KBOZ-FM, east of the studios on Johnson Road and Fowler Lane.
 KBOZ-FM, KOZB, and KOBB-FM all have CPs to move to a new shared transmitter site on top of Green Mountain, along I-90 east of Bozeman.

 In 1984, it aired a Top-40 music format, competing against KCDQ.
 A few decades later when it became KOBB-FM, it began airing an oldies music format.
 The station derives most of its programming from Scott Shannon's The True Oldies Channel.
 As of July 2009, KOBB-FM was the only station in Montana to carry The True Oldies Channel.

-The station was assigned the KOBB-FM call letters by the Federal Communications Commission on April 11, 1997.
-Before oldies the station carried a country music format as "The Kat".
+The station was assigned the KOBB-FM call sign by the Federal Communications Commission on April 11, 1997.
+Before oldies, the station carried a country music format as "The Kat".

 On June 3, 2018, KOBB-FM and its sister stations went off the air.

 Effective December 6, 2019, the licenses for KOBB-FM and its sister stations were involuntary assigned from Reier Broadcasting Company to Richard J. Samson, as Receiver.
-The licenses for these stations were sold to Desert Mountain Broadcasting Licenses, LLC in a deal completed in January 2022.
+The licenses for these stations were sold to Desert Mountain Broadcasting Licenses LLC for $300,000 in a deal completed on January 31, 2022.

-As of 2021, KOBB-FM is back on the air with a Hot AC format branded as "93.7 The Cob."